 NOTE: eCollege = SMCOnline will NOT be used for this course

 Students will not be able to return text or obtain a refund for EconPortal Access.
-Read this syllabus very carefully and consider any schedule commitments you may have over the next eight weeks when deciding to remain in this course and purchase the text/website access.
+Read this syllabus very carefully and consider any schedule commitments you may have over the next six weeks when deciding to remain in this course and purchase the text/website access.

 General EC 2 information:

 FALL 2013 -- First 8-weeks: 8/26 - 10/18/13